Skip to main content

 Capitalism

-The end of the world has been a popular theme in literature, but have you considered the end of capitalism?
-Fredric Jameson argues that imagining a world without capitalism is harder than imagining the end of the world, as capitalism shapes our values and practices.
-Capitalism has indeed woven itself…
+The challenge of imagining life beyond capitalism The end of the world has been a popular theme in literature, but have you considered the end of capitalism?
+Fredric Jameson argues that imagining a world without capitalism is harder than imagining the end of the world, as capitalism deeply shapes our…

 Read More